We’re Open! Read about our safety information.

 Guests are invited to journey back to the mid-19th century in the history museum, which travel experts and visitors rate as a top attraction in Key West.
-Highlights of the museum include displays and video presentations on the history of wreck salvage in the Florida Keys and the sinking of the legendary Isaac Allerton.
+Highlights of the museum include displays on the history of wreck salvage in the Florida Keys and the sinking of the legendary Isaac Allerton.
 Visitors can also climb to the top of the 65-foot Captain's Observatory.

 Then climb to the top of the lookout and imagine yourself spotting the wrecks of Spanish galleons and turn-of-the-century cargo ships like the wrecking captains of old.
 A top attraction in Key West for kids of all ages.

 10am to 4pm.
 Last entry at 4:00pm.

 Reservations are NOT needed or accepted.
 Tickets can be used on any operating day within 12 months of the purchase date.

 1 Whitehead Street, Mallory Square, Key West, FL 33040

 Parking is available at Mallory Square or Margaritaville Resort Parking garage

 Child Ticket: 4-12 yrs. of age.
 Children 3 yrs. of age and younger are free.